BlakeG2424/project-gt-1/README.md

  Does preferred alcohol type consumption vary with economic/unemployment conditions?

- Does region population impact alcohol consumption per capita?

  Can we predict alcohol consumption based on unemployment rate in the future (linear regression)?

+ Does alcohol consumption per capita based on region latitude (linear regression)?

 ## Open Source Data to be Analyzed
 ----------------------------------------------------------------------------------------------------------------------------